dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-the-smart-grid.md

 incentivization from climate change policies like the Paris Agreement to actually make a difference.

-Increased demand for smart grid in developed states
-- but also developing states, since they are either upgrading older gear and/or installing fresh electric grid gear

-- changes to real estate (predictable) based on:
-  - (1) renewables & specifics of real-estate
+Smart grid trends in scale from micro to macro predictably influence real-estate.
+These are exhibited over varying time scales from years to decades.
+Most are similar to real-estate trends involving 20th century technology.

+#### These real-estate trends include:

+#### (1) The properties existing interoperability with renewables.

-  - (2) potential of real-estate to be upgraded w/ smart grid tech
+#### (2) The potential of properties to be upgraded with smart grid tech

-    - the specific rollout dynamics of such technology
+#### (3) The dynamics of infrastructure rollout for a specific technology

-  - (3) the upper bound on renewables wattage for a building
+#### (4) The upper bound on renewable wattage for a building

-    - e.g. urban buildings have almost no capacity for wind (on top) and less capacity for solar, but still have capacity for biological-based renewables (though these often require sunlight/external energy)
-  - (4) capacity for urban food production
+#### (5) Capicity for urban food production

-- someone can create an event-driven purchasing strategy to profit in the billions from predictable changes in real-estate strategy
+#### (6) Regional dynamics in these trends, such as oversupply of renewable electricity

+If one learns the sequencing of and trends surrounding the rollout of smartgrid technology and maintains visibility into the geographic distribution of its adoption, real-estate moguls can set up an event-driven purchasing strategy to profit in the billions.
+Such a strategy has incredible synergy with smart-grid infrastructure and services.
+With enough capital, you can purchase, upgrade and flip properties and, with properly allocated investments, you can profit at every step.

+It's like being Jay-Z, listening to the raps you produced in a club you own and shelling out for a round of chapaign for some VIP's.
+Champaign that you own, you manufactured and you distributed.

-  - if you can influence policy as it crucially relates to real-estate, you can easily profit in the billions
+So if you can influence policy as it crucially relates to real-estate, you can further massage your profits.
+However, someone making the wrong moves here could cost America trillions.
+It's actually best to have someone leading whose incentives strongly align with our options for economic growth.

-  - but, someone making the wrong moves here could cost america trillions. this, however, does not mean that the selfish decisions here would necessary contradict america's own interests and incentives.
+# Part Three

+The third part in this series is my fave.
+It covers the transition to space, the accompanying economic shifts and the evolution of governence mechanisms.
+As we approach the apex of globalization, we reach the end of the Westphalian era.
+We find that transnationalism wedges itself in the frame of international law and is used to contort precedent.
+Then, as we begin to colonize space, humanity again rearchitects our outermost paradigms of governance, leading to a transition away from the brief post-Westphalian period.